 Folk Art Center

-Representing the artists and craftsmen of the Southern Appalachia, the Folk Art Center is one of the most popular attractions off the Blue Ridge Parkway.
+Representing the artists and craftsmen of Southern Appalachia, the Folk Art Center is one of the most popular attractions of the Blue Ridge Parkway.

 River Arts District

 Soak up the natural beauty and free-spirited atmosphere of the River Arts District.
 The foundation wall as seen above offers some vibrate art that can be taken in.
 You will see art like this all over the district that runs right along the river.

 If you like pinball machines, you can play as many as you like at the Asheville Pinball Museum.
 This isn't just a walk and looks museum you can get hands-on and play the machines too!